TubercularOx/darkhaunter/Geekery/nale.md

 ### One Possible Reading of the Action in Strip 1339

 This reconstruction treats the scene as a continuous sequence of reactions rather than a strict, fully-resolved initiative puzzle.
-It is not presented as definitive—only as a coherent way to read what happens on-panel.
+It is not presented as definitive, only as a coherent way to read what happens on-panel.

 #### Round 0